DoctorEvidence/dpackjs/README.md

 	9 - string - read the next block in string mode
-	10 - open - read  the next block in open mode (no-op) 11 - date - next block is a number (read in open mode) as date in epoch milliseconds 12 - Begin block
+	10 - open - read  the next block in open mode (no-op) 11 - date - next block is a number (read in open mode) as date in epoch milliseconds 12 - Begin section with identifier the next entity as a number, in open mode, to determine the id, and the next data in open mode)
-	13 - Begin Block (with length defined).
+	13 - Define length of next section data.
 Read the next block in open mode as a number to determine length, and then the next block after that in open mode to determine value
+	14 - End Block
-	14 - Identifier for block (read the next block as a number to determine the id, and the next block in open mode) 15 - binary (base 64) (next block is read in string mode as a base 64 string to be parsed as a binary struture) ... - extensions
+	15 - binary (base 64) (next block is read in string mode as a base 64 string to be parsed as a binary struture) ... - extensions
 	15 - gzip